ehoneahobed/binary_trees/README.md

 Inorder Traversal: traversing a tree in an in-order way.
 Postorder Traversal: traversing a tree in a post-order way.

 Insert Operation: The first insert operation in a tree is to create a tree.
-To insert an
+To insert an element in a tree first locate its location.
+Search from the root node and if the value you